nozwock/ventoy-toybox-feed/README.md

 ## Details

-- Github's Action cronjob will run the script and upload the feeds to the [Releases] once a day.
+- Github's Action cronjob will run the script and upload the feeds to the [Releases] once every 2 days.
 - In case distrowatch.com goes down or scraping fails, check out last working feeds at [Releases].